EngreitzLab/sc-E2G/README.md

 Pipeline for running single cell ENCODE E2G.

 Input: Multiome dataset (ATAC and RNA)
-Output: Enhancer -> Gene Predictions (for each cell cluster)
+Output: Enhancer-gene regulatory link predictions (for each cell cluster)

 The pipeline consists of the following components:
 1. Compute ABC model predictions for each cell cluster